manas1803/SolidPrinciplesJS/README.md

 console.log("Amount in current account is ", currentAccount.amount);
 ```

-This code works, but can you find the issue with this approach ?
+This code works, but can you find the issue with this approach?

 #### Why Open Closed Principle